-These recruits will be trained with the Getting to Know Cerebral Palsy manual as well as other training materials to enable them work with families raising children with cerebral palsy.
+These recruits will be trained and equipped with practical hands-0n knowledge as well as other training materials to enable them work with families raising children with cerebral palsy and other disabilities

-The aim is to enhance the lives of families raising children with cerebral palsy.
+The aim is to enhance by way of respite for especially mothers raising children with cerebral palsy and other disabilities

 Majority of children with cerebral palsy in Ghana are kept at home, most of the time mothers bare the brunt of taking care of these children.
 The search for a reliable, passionate and affable person to even take care of a child with cerebral palsy usually proves futile.